Julian-Mentasti/Exploration-of-Concurrency/week6/json_exploration/README.md

 };
 ```

 `MPI_Struct` requires me to be able to create a data structure that had the number of different data types and their respective sizes.
-It became rather challenging
- to create a simple solution that did not reply on explicitly defining each data structure and their size.
+It became rather challenging to create a simple solution that did not rely on explicitly defining each data structure and their size.
 Thus I opted to convert everything to `MPI_Char.h`.

 ## Testing the example